f2knpw/Parrot-Disco-Formation-flight/README.md

 For easy connection on WROOM32 module you may have to swap the red and black pins on the ESP32 side...

-now, start up your discos, start up your skycontrollers.
-When everything is green, double press on the chucks buttons to enable telnet.
+now, start up your disco master, start up its skycontroller.
+When everything is green, double press on the chuck button to enable telnet.
+Launch the Disco Master and take control of it (see below).
+Then, start up your disco slave, start up its skycontroller.
+When everything is green, double press on the chuck button to enable telnet.
+Launch the Disco slave and take control of it (see below).

 For the moment do not fly with this mod... when pressing right trigger + A on the SkyController, the disco goes into fully manual mode.
 DO NOT FLY WITH MANUAL MODE